syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 The [GroupExpandCollapseChangedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupExpandCollapseChangedEventHandler.html) of the `GroupCollapsed` event provides the information about collapsed group and it contains the following member.

-Groups - Gets a list of groups which are collapsed.
+`Groups` - Gets a list of groups which are collapsed.

 ## Stick group header

-SfListView allows you to stick the group header to view by enabling the property [SfListView.IsStickyGroupHeader](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsStickyGroupHeader.html).
+To stick the group header to view can be achieved by enabling the property [SfListView.IsStickyGroupHeader](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsStickyGroupHeader.html).
 If `IsStickyGroupHeader` is true, the corresponding group header is in view until the last item of the group goes out of view on scrolling.

 N> When the `IsStickyGroupHeader` is set as true, [IsStickyHeader](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsStickyHeader.html) property will be changed to true because the header item can't be scrollable when the `IsStickyGroupHeader` is true.
 When the `IsStickyHeader` is set as false, if `IsStickyGroupHeader` is true then it will be changed to false because the group header item can't be sticky when the `IsStickyHeader` is true.